lakshaykr/helperbot/privacy.md

 ## 9. Contact

-For questions, feedback, or data-related requests, please reach out via our [Support Server](https://discord.gg/ATDWdBFMzW). iF the invite link doesnt work, reach out to userID: 782128271876816906 (beingrkn)
+For questions, feedback, or data-related requests, please reach out via our [Support Server](https://discord.gg/ATDWdBFMzW).
+IF the invite link doesnt work, reach out to the following users:
+- 782128271876816906 (beingrkn)
+- 1146451538181623908 (lakshayay)

 ---